NotUnfound/SmoothFocus/README.md

-# SmoothFocus
+## SmoothFocus

-A small, configurable zoom mod for forge.
+A small, client-side only, configurable zoom mod for forge.